-Travelers on the Montour Trail can take advantage of campsites at three areas: near the Boggs trailhead, along Cecil-Henderson Road, and our newest campsite at Gill Hall Road.
+Travelers on the Montour Trail can take advantage of campsites at three areas: near the Boggs trailhead (west of Imperial), along Cecil-Henderson Road (northwest of Hendersonville and Southpointe), and at Gill Hall Road (in Pleasant Hills).
+Each has its GPS coordinates listed below.
+Consult the Montour Trail map to determine nearby towns and geographical features, such as fishing creeks.

 Reservations are not necessary, and there is no charge for using the sites.
 Campsites are available on a first-come, first-served basis.